hocinedl/ResearchTrack1_FirstAssignment/README.md

 This repository contains my solution for the first assignment of RT1 in which we were asked to make a robot grabs silver boxes and place them near golden boxer, making pairs of silver and golden boxes.
 So we should have at the end 6 pairs of Silver Golden Boxes.

+### Global variables:

+a_th : The threshold for controlling the linear distance d_th : The threshold for controlling the orientation

+silverList = [] : List contains the codes of silver boxes. goldenList = [] : List contains the codes of golden boxes.

 The code is composed of different functions that I created:

 ### Drive and Turn functions: